Venice:

 of the most excellent wine!
 Strangely, not a tale told in his own country!

-Martire.
-Although a church in full use, it is also a gallery of precious
+Pietro Martire.
+Although a church in full use, it is also a gallery

 GUIDETOVENICE